What types of gambling are legal in Wyoming?

 Wyoming Online Gambling

-Online horseracing wagers are permitted on the internet and mobile apps.
+Parimutuel horse racing betting is permitted on the internet and mobile apps.
 Races from across the country are available for betting.
 All major mobile racing companies accept Wyoming players.
-This includes BetAmerica, TVG and Twin Spires.
+This includes TVG and Twinspires.
 Bettors must be within the state where geolocation is available to place a bet.

-Fantasy sports contests are also legal.
-All major daily fantasy sports companies accept players from the state.
-This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.
+Fantasy sports contests are also legal and all of the major daily fantasy sports apps accept players from the state.

 There are four land-based casinos in Wyoming.
 All are on the Wind River Indian Reservation in the west-central portion of the state.
 Slot machines, video poker, keno, bingo, live table games, electronic table games and live poker are all permitted through the state gaming compact.
 Table games available include blackjack, craps, roulette and Three Card Poker.